Who can attend Camp Summit?

 Each participant must register and attend Camp Summit with a Parish group.
 If you do not have a Parish group please Contact Us and let us know where you live and/or to which Parish you belong.
 We will connect you with a Parish group in your area.

-Costs may vary by parish so check with your parish youth leader for your group's official cost, fundraising opportunities, and possible financial assistance.
+Costs may also vary by parish to accommodate for transportation and other added fees, so please check with your parish youth leader for your group's official cost, fundraising opportunities, and possible financial assistance.
+All payments for Camp Summit should be made to your parish, not Camp Summit.

 What can I expect at Camp Summit?